 Hospital Incident Command System - Welcome!

-Since its inception in the late 1980’s the Hospital Incident Command System (HICS) has served as an important emergency management foundation for hospitals in the United States… more <link to new page>
+Since its inception in the late 1980s, the Hospital Emergency Incident Command System (HEICS) served as an important emergency management foundation for hospitals in the United States… more <link to new page>